DagHjermann/Leftcensored/README.md

 Specifications:

-- The package currently does only regression with one response variable depending on one predictor variable (both continuous), and where the error is normally distributed.
+- The package is fairly limited in scope and does only regression with one response variable depending on one predictor variable (both continuous), and where the error is normally distributed.
 I.e., models on the form
 ```
 y = F(x) + error
 ```